frontendjen/frontendjen/README.md

 🎓 I'm currently working toward my diploma in Full Stack Web Development, and using every opportunity to learn, build, and improve.

-☕ When I’m not coding, I’m usually experimenting with color palettes, learning new techniques.

 🛠 Languages & Tools:
 HTML | CSS | JavaScript | React | Bootstrap | TypeScript | C#